tronross/scheduler/README.md

 ## Project Summary

-Interview Scheduler is a single-page application (SPA) that allows users to book interviews between students and interviewers, built in [React](https://reactjs.org/) as part of the [Lighthouse Labs Web Development Flex Program](https://www.lighthouselabs.ca/en/web-development-flex-program).
+<b>Interview Scheduler</b> is a single-page application (SPA) that allows users to book interviews between students and interviewers, built in [React](https://reactjs.org/) as part of the [Lighthouse Labs Web Development Flex Program](https://www.lighthouselabs.ca/en/web-development-flex-program).

 The App allows users to add, edit and delete appointments in real time, manipulating state using built-in (and custom) hooks, and reading and updating the database on the API server via [Axios](https://axios-http.com/docs/intro) calls.
-While building the App, with a goal of learning the frameworks and practicing test-driven development, tests were written utilizing [Jest](https://jestjs.io/), [Storybook](https://storybook.js.org/) and [Cypress](https://docs.cypress.io/guides/overview/why-cypress).
+While building the App, with a goal of learning the frameworks and best practices of test-driven development, a plethora of tests were written utilizing [Jest](https://jestjs.io/), [Storybook](https://storybook.js.org/) and [Cypress](https://docs.cypress.io/guides/overview/why-cypress).

 ## Setup
 Assuming you have [Node.js](https://nodejs.org/en/), [npm](https://www.npmjs.com/), and [git](https://git-scm.com/) installed on your computer, you can proceed by: